eridona/DonaLab-Handbook/README.md

 <br/>
 <i><b>Details: </b> A clear and current list of lab members allows prospective applicants to gauge the size and composition of the lab.
 Unless otherwise requested, <b> contact details for each person should be included.</b> Adding alumni indicates the range of roles that lab members move into after leaving, and provides an avenue to gain more information about joining, working in, and leaving the lab. <br/>
 <br/>
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/2-TEAMS/01-Lab-Members-List">Click here for more examples from the community</a><br/>
   </i>
 </details>